TaygaHoshi/mpv-settings/README.md

 # mpv-settings
-My settings for mpv.
+My settings for mpv 0.35.1.
 This branch is more default-like and seemingly performs better on weaker hardware.
+Specs:
+- Debian 12
+- Intel i5-1335U
+- No GPU
+- 16GB RAM
+- NVMe SSD

 ### Usage (Linux)
 ```bash